 The vaccine storage practices listed below can be the responsibility of the vaccine coordinator or can be delegated to another staff member.
-If the practices are delegated, the vaccine coordinator must monitor the activity.
+If the practices are delegated, then the vaccine coordinator must monitor the activity.

-- Mark and/or separate state supplied vaccine from private purchase vaccine.
-Suggestions to differentiate between vaccines: - Utilize the VFC Only stickers provided by the IIP (e.g. HPV vaccine) - Place vaccine on separate, marked shelves - Place vaccine in separate storage units - Rotate vaccine stock by placing vaccines with shorter expiration dates in front of those with longer expiration dates; check for short-dated vaccine. - Notify the IIP within 3 months of any vaccine doses that will expire before they can be administered.
-Only with the approval and direct guidance of the IIP and only if the cold chain can be ensured, redistribute short-dated vaccines to providers who are able to administer it before the vaccine expires. - Store vaccines requiring refrigeration in the middle of the refrigerator compartment away from the coils, walls, floor, and cold air vent. - Store vaccines that require freezer storage in the middle of the freezer compartment, away from the walls, coils, and peripheral areas. - Space stored vaccine to allow for cold air circulation around the vaccine. - Do not store vaccines in the door of the storage unit. - Remove vegetable bins from the refrigerator; replace with cold water bottles. - Stabilize refrigerator and freezer temperatures with proper placement and use of water bottles and frozen packs. - Store all opened and unopened vials of vaccine in their boxes inside the appropriate storage unit so that their contents and expiration dates are easily visible. - Store vaccine products that have similar packaging in different locations to avoid confusion and medication errors.
+- Rotate vaccine stock by placing vaccines with shorter expiration dates in front of those with longer expiration dates; check for short-dated vaccine weekly. - Notify the IIP within 3 months of any vaccine doses that will expire before they can be administered.
+Only with the approval and direct guidance of the IIP and only if the cold chain can be ensured, redistribute short-dated vaccines to providers who are able to administer then before the vaccines expire. - Store vaccines requiring refrigeration in the middle of the refrigerator compartment away from the coils, walls, floor, and cold air vent. - Store vaccines that require freezer storage in the middle of the freezer compartment, away from the walls, coils, and peripheral areas. - Space stored vaccine to allow for cold air circulation around the vaccine. - Do not store vaccines in the door of the storage unit. - Only store vaccines in the refrigerator and freezer. - Remove vegetable bins from the refrigerator and replace with cold water bottles. - Stabilize refrigerator and freezer temperatures with proper placement and use of water bottles in the refrigerator and frozen packs in the freezer. - Store all opened and unopened vials of vaccine in their boxes inside the appropriate storage unit so that their contents and expiration dates are easily visible. - Store vaccine products that have similar packaging in different locations to avoid confusion and medication errors. - Mark and/or separate state-supplied vaccine from private purchase vaccine.
+Suggestions to differentiate between vaccines: - Utilize the VFC Only or State-Supplied stickers provided by the IIP - Place vaccine on separate, marked shelves - Place vaccine in separate storage units